kungfusheep/SublimeLinter-contrib-stylelint/README.md

 ## Settings
 For general information on how SublimeLinter works with settings, please see [Settings][settings].
 For information on generic linter settings, please see [Linter Settings][linter-settings].

-Configuration of stylelint is available via a `.stylelintrc` file in your source path.
-The location of this file is significant, it will be treated as a place to start looking for your local install of the postcss/stylelint node modules.
+Configuration of stylelint is available in this order:

+* a `stylelint` property in `package.json`
+* a `.stylelintrc` file
+* a `stylelint.config.js` file exporting a JS object

 You can see the full list of accepted parameters over at the [stylelint github page][stylelint-github].

 ## Contributing